Solar Panel Cost In 2023 (Homeowner’s Installation Savings Guide)

 At EcoWatch, we’re happy to get questions about the process and costs of getting rooftop solar from Georgia residents.
 Below are some of the questions we see most often, along with our responses.
 If you have specific questions that aren’t answered here, reach out to our team of solar experts at firstname.lastname@example.org.

 Yes, solar panels increase home value.
 Studies have concluded that home values increase by around $6,000 per kilowatt of solar capacity.
-This means the average 5-kW system could add around $30,000 to your home value, and a 10-kW system could add around $60,000.
+This means the average 5 kW system could add around $30,000 to your home value, and a 10 kW system could add about $60,000.